allank/dotfiles/README.md

  - Run `./mklocal.sh` - this should copy the base `flake.nix` and `home.nix` into the root directory of the repo and personalise for your current user and system.
  - In this repo run: `nix run github:nix-community/home-manager -- switch --flake .`

+*Note:*

+The `mklocal.sh` script is a messy hack so that I can have a single set of config files for multiple operating systems and architectures.
+While there does seem to be ways of doing conditional settings within the `home.nix` file, they do not apper to be available within `flake.nix`.
+If there is a less messy way of handling this, please let me know.

-*Note:* Currently under `Darwin` the Home Manager install tries to compile `wezterm` and fails.
+Currently under `Darwin` the Home Manager install tries to compile `wezterm` and fails.
 The `mklocal.sh` script currently comments out the `wezterm` package until I can add a more elegant workaround.

 ## Usage